ibarbary/ToDo-App/README.md

 # ToDo-App
-An app for planning your day
+Created a To Do app for organizing your day and simplifying the tasks of yor daily life